150 Best Chinese Quotes and Sayings about Love, Life...

 Chinese proverbs are short sayings developed from social experience or knowledge, sayings from philosophers, and historical classics and stories.
-Here is a collection of Chinese sayings and proverbs with Chinese characters, translations, and explanations.
+Here is a collection of 150 best Chinese Quotes and proverbs with Chinese characters, translations, and explanations.

 - Chinese Proverbs About Life